Karaka-Management/oms-Admin/Docs/Help/de/accounts.md

 * `Person`
 * or a `Organization`

 Both types can have the same permissions and functionality.
-This can be helpful for a lot of modules that rely on organizations or companies (e.g. a sales module that handles people as customers but also companies as customers).
+The benefit of `Organization` is that you can allow other accounts to access your data.
+One example is a customer account who wants to allow their employees to access their data such as invoices.

 ### Status